salgadojuan/JavaScriptFunctions/README.md

-// Create a function that logs out the sum of all the lap times function sum(){
+// Create a function that logs out the sum of all the lap times.

+function sum(){
     let lap1 = 34
     let lap2 = 33